bennettslin/bobtail_dominoes_app/DEMO_NOTES.md

 # TODO
 * Real moves should not pass pitch sets to game?

+* Why is starting dominoIndex different in board and turns?

 * Util to position domino based on placement
+    * Util to transform translate has errors
+    * Unit test

 * Pool and players need max width
     * Make responsive

-* Util to position and size face
-    * Works somewhat, but a little off
-        * Accommodate height buffer
-        * Figure out x axis

 * Util to position and size intervals
     * Need three orientations for each one